The Math of Portugal Golden Visa Fund Fees: Why '1.5%' Rarely Means 1.5%

-Most investors can quote a management fee.
-Fewer can answer basic questions like:
+Most investors can quote one fee.
+Fewer can answer the questions that actually change the result:

 - Is there a subscription fee on entry?